 Day 6 – 0 miles

 Had a great sleep at AT’s.
 Spent the morning sipping coffee, and chit chatting.
 Eventually AT took to me Lowes where I picked up a contractor bag.
 The Nyloflume bag I had been using apparently had micro tears because my sleeping bag was wet when she picked me up.
-A contractor bag may be a little overkill, but at least my bag will be dry.
+A contractor bag may be a little overkill, but at least my sleeping bag will be dry.

 AT drove me to Skeenah Creek Campground where I also had sent my first resupply box.
-I thanked AT for much appreciated hospitality and waved goodbye.
+I thanked AT for her much appreciated hospitality and waved goodbye.
 I was alone again.

 The campground put me in a trailer room (looked like the kind they use for construction offices), but there was no working A/C so they moved me to a cute little Shasta.
 Where I am now.
 Eating left over pizza.

 Today I am grateful for coffee with a friend.

 I did not sleep very well in the Shasta.
 The bed was too short because, well, the whole trailer is short.
 Also the bedding was dirty and even though I shook out the leafy stuff it feels weird to sleep on dirty things that aren’t your own.
 The only snippet of the dreams that I remember had bugs in it.

 I decided to take an alternate route of my own making because the forecast called for rain and lots of it.
 Basically I just road walked back to another part of the trail.
 And of course it rained.
 As soon as I stopped to put on the rest of my rain gear it calmed down.

 I took a break at a Baptist church that had a covered picnic area next to a cemetary.
 I think I might have triggered the mountain gossip mill with my road walk, because three good ole boys came rolling by in a white pick up giving me the stink eye.
 But since I was already moving there wasn’t much they could do.
 I don’t think they get many hikers in these parts.